-In the Visual Enscape Settings window, located under the Rendering Tab, a section named Style provides options to allow you to change the way that Enscape renders your projects.
+In the Visual Enscape Settings window, located under the Main Tab, a section named Style provides options to allow you to change the way that Enscape renders your projects.

 You will notice that the Style section contains, by default, a slider named Outlines and a drop-down menu that is named Mode.

-These ‘Modes’ allow a user to remove most of the color from their projects and produce a Maquette or Sciographic style rendered image.
+These ‘Modes’ allow a user to remove most of the color from their projects and produce a Maquette or Sciographic rendered image style.

 These options can be combined to create some interesting effects in your projects, as the modes change the way that your project is rendered in the Enscape window, and the outlines can help emphasize the geometric forms in a project.